List of war crimes: 2022–Present: Russia-Ukraine War

+2023–Present: Middle Eastern crisis

-2023–Present: Gaza war
+2023–present: Gaza war

 An ongoing armed conflict between Israel and Palestinian militant groups led by Hamas began on 7 October 2023 with a coordinated surprise attack on Israel.

 In April 2024, the United Nations Human Rights Council (UNHRC) adopted a resolution calling for Israel to be held accountable for possible war crimes and crimes against humanity in the Gaza Strip, and demanding a halt to all arms sales to the country.
 28 countries voted in favor, 13 abstained, and six voted against.
 Israel's ambassador accused the UN of anti-Israeli bias.